 Public Health refers to a provincial public health authority that you can contact to discuss your symptoms/situation and to determine if self-quarantine and/or further testing for COVID-19 is required.
 You can find the contact information for your provincial public health authority here.

-Social distancing is when we deliberately avoid large crowds, limit the number we come into close contact with, and increase the physical space between people to avoid spreading a disease within the community.
+Physical distancing is when we deliberately avoid large crowds, limit the number we come into close contact with, and increase the physical space between people to avoid spreading a disease within the community.